 Which place of service code should an outpatient rehab facility use?

-You can find a list of place of service (POS) codes here.
+You can find a list of place of service (POS) codes from the CMS website.
 For outpatient rehab facilities (ORFs), you would want to use POS code 11, as this covers any “location, other than a hospital, skilled nursing facility (SNF), military treatment facility, community health center, state or local public health clinic, or intermediate care facility (ICF), where the health professional routinely provides health examinations, diagnosis, and treatment of illness or injury on an ambulatory basis.”

 Has there been a change in the use of modifier 59 when billing 97140 in conjunction with evaluation/reevaluation codes?